 What is the measure of time?
 An ornament is a universal form of visual art in every culture.
 Every individual performance exhibition is part of the long-term project.
-During the next ten years, Sirkku Ketola will produce hand-printed ribbons around the world which will finally be presented as one massive installation.
+During ten years, 2017-2027, Sirkku Ketola will produce hand-printed ribbons around the world which will finally be presented as one massive installation.
 The photo-based patterns changes in every ornament with the motive that rises from the previous performance place.
-The New York-based pattern will be seen in Helsinki in March 2018.
-The project has been seen so far in Toronto and Turku and will be travel after New York back to several places in Europe.
+Who knows what will happen?

 PASSED // BECOMING

 A Body Called Paula – Lab 2 /

 Manual Sash, Private Lab and Instagram, Online, November 2021

 A Body Called Paula - high/low.
 Marathon performances at Olohuone 306,4 km2 Festival in Martinkirkko, Turku, Finland, July 2021MAA ALLA feat.
 A Body Called Paula.
 Art Gallery Naantalin taidehuone, Museum of Naantali, Naantali, Finland, July 2020